 God forgives sin.

 Absolutely, positively, true.
 BUT we must first turn from our wicked ways.
 We are flesh, we still make mistakes.
-But this is not a pass for mercy.
+But this is not a free pass to use His unending mercy.
 We don’t automatically receive grace.
 We aren’t worthy of it, but we must strive to be more like Christ.
-To be like Christ, we must be blameless.
+And to be like Christ, we must strive to be blameless.

 God makes everyone the way that they are.
 People don’t choose to be gay, they are born that way.
 If being gay is a sin, why does God make them that way?